Review Analysis Conclusion

 The whole point of a tea ball strainer is to keep sediment out of your drink while allowing water to flow freely.
 Extra-fine mesh is essential for small-cut teas like rooibos, dust-grade fannings, and certain chai blends that slip through wider perforations.
 Standard fine mesh handles most whole-leaf black and green teas without issue, but if your pantry includes finely cut herbs, prioritize a tighter weave.

 Material matters for both safety and longevity.
 Food-grade 304 stainless steel resists rust, does not impart metallic flavors, and holds up to repeated dunking in boiling water.
 Some models use 18/8 stainless steel, which offers similar corrosion resistance.
-Avoid anything that feels flimsy or uses plastic latches near the brewing chamber, as heat and moisture can degrade non-metal parts over time.
+Avoid anything that feels flimsy or relies on plastic latches near the brewing chamber, as heat and moisture can degrade non-metal parts over time.

 Closure Styles and Setup Considerations